XieJiann/Mia/Readme.md

 ## Credits

-Thanks to the project https://github.com/ztjhz/ChatGPTFreeApp.
+- Thanks to the project https://github.com/ztjhz/ChatGPTFreeApp.
 Rerfers many codes and design from it.
+- Thanks to the project https://github.com/ourongxing/chatgpt-vercel.
+For the design of chat UI and input bar.